-Loud noises such as thunder, heavy rain and lightning flashes can make pets feel unsettled.
-For many of our four-legged companions, thunderstorms, they can be very traumatic often presenting a range of behaviours that we would not ordinarily see in our pets.
+Loud noises like thunder, heavy rain, and lightning flashes can make pets feel unsettled.
+For many of our four-legged companions, thunderstorms can be the cause of a range of odd behaviours.

-Talking to your local Greencross Vets would be the first step to helping your dog overcome their noise phobia.
-There are many options available to assist in desensitising your dog to storms and depending on the severity of the phobia it may be as simple as providing some of the following:
+There are many options available to assist in desensitising your dog to storms.
+It may be as simple as one of the following five tactics:

 1. Provide your pet with a safe and familiar place

 A small space like a bathroom or laundry can make your pet feel secure.
 Ensure they have access to their safe space even when you are not at home.

 team can recommend the best calming solutions for your pet, which may include behaviour training along with calming wraps like thunder jackets, pheromones (DAP) or medication (if determined necessary by your veterinarian).

 3. Playing soothing music before the storm hits and during

 Calm music can help your pet maintain their composure or help to reduce their stress levels by masking the storm noises.